 Can you substitute baking powder for baking soda?

 Since baking soda is an ingredient of baking powder, baking powder is technically the best substitute for baking soda.
-Gan — who noted that any substitutions may change the texture and flavor of the final dish — recommended using three times the amount of baking powder in lieu of baking soda.
-So, if a recipe calls for one teaspoon of baking soda, use three teaspoons (or a tablespoon) of baking powder.
+Gan — who notes that any substitutions may change the texture and flavor of the final dish — recommended using three times the amount of baking powder in lieu of baking soda.
+So, if a recipe calls for one teaspoon of baking soda, use three teaspoons (or one tablespoon) of baking powder.

 If you find yourself without baking powder or baking soda (and you're not making a super complex recipe), try using egg whites.